tianyi0216/tianyi0216.github.io/_pages/experiences.md

 {% include base_path %}

 Most of the works that I have done is related to data science and machine learning research.
 I also have experience with full stack development.
-In addition, I am also involved with teaching and mentoring.
+In addition, I am also involved with teaching and mentoring through UW Madison CS's Peer Mentor program.
 See [research](https://tianyi0216.github.io/research/) and [teaching](https://tianyi0216.github.io/teaching/) for more details.
 Also see my [full CV](https://tianyi0216.github.io/cv/).

 ## Education